-- 1. Double-click on the sound layer name in the Timeline view. - 1.
+- 1. Double-click on the sound layer name in the Timeline view or the sound column header in the Xsheet view. - 1.
 From the Sound Element section, select the sound section you want to loop. - 2.
 In the Current Sound section, type the number of times you want the sound to play in the Number of Loops field.